2026-2027 TUGSA Executive Board & Staff

 PRESIDENT

-Bram is a fourth-year PhD student in the Math department, focusing on stochastic population dynamics and game theory.
-After joining TUGSA in his first year, he served as a coordinator, steward, contract research team member, contract negotiation team member, and most recently as Secretary for the previous executive board, learning many valuable lessons along the way.
-As President, he looks to continue these organizing efforts to improve working conditions for all graduate workers, while helping to guide the union through the current round of contract negotiations.
+Bram is a fourth-year PhD candidate and Teaching Assistant in the Math department, focusing on stochastic population dynamics and game theory.
+After joining TUGSA in his first year, Bram served as a Coordinator, Steward, Contract Research Team member, and most recently as Secretary on the 2025-’26 Executive Board.
+As President and a member of the Contract Negotiations Team, he looks forward to continuing TUGSA’s organizing efforts to improve working conditions for all graduate workers and secure the contract we need.

 -